Platino Award for Best Miniseries or TV series

 The Platino Award for Best Miniseries or TV series (Spanish: Premio Platino a la mejor teleserie iberoamericana) is one of the Platino Awards, Ibero-America's film awards.

+History

 The category was first awarded at the 4th Platino Awards in 2017 expanding the categories from awarding only cinema to also television productions.
 Spanish crime series Four Seasons in Havana was the first recipient of the award.

 Since the creation of the category, no series has won more than once.
 Argentine series El marginal holds the record of most nominations with three, followed by Narcos: Mexico and El Ministerio del Tiempo with two each.
-Half of the winners have been Netflix productions.
+Netflix holds the record of most wins in the category with four of the eight winners being productions from said streaming service.

 In the list below the winner of the award for each year is shown first, followed by the other nominees.